French-Noodles/noodles-wrapper/README.md

 ```

 ### Welcome banner
-As for the welcome banner, it the same code as balance card, just replace text2 with subtitle, aka setSubtitle
+As for the welcome banner, it the same code as balance card, just remove text1 replace text2 with subtitle, aka setSubtitle

 ## Endpoints
 You can get a full list of the possible API endpoints [Here](https://frenchnoodles.xyz/api/endpoints)